loctet/TRAC/artefact.md

 - `--num_actions <num>` is the number of actions
 - `--num_vars <num>` is the number of variables
 - `--max_num_transitions <num>` is the maximal number of transitions that should be at least the number of states (minus 1)
-- `--max_branching_factor <num>` is the maximum branching factor should be greater or equal than 1; in corner cases, the branching factor is predominant and may lead to exceed the maximum number of transitions
+- `--max_branching_factor <num>` is the maximum branching factor that should be greater or equal to 1; in corner cases, the branching factor is predominant and may lead to exceeding the maximum number of transitions
-- `--num_participants <num>` is the maximum number of participants variables
+- `--num_participants <num>` is the maximum number of participant variables
 - `--steps <num>` the increment steps for generating tests (meaningful only if `--incremental_gen` below is set to true; default: `10`)
 - `--incremental_gen [True|False]` enables/disables incremental generation of models (default: `False`)
 - `--merge_only_csv [True|False]` if set to `True` merges results into a single `csv` file; all other parameters are ignored when this is flag is used (default: `False`)
 - `--num_example_for_each <num>` is the number of models to generate for each configuration (default:`5`).

-To generate the models used in Section 4 of the paper, we ran the following command:
+To generate the models used in Section 4 of the paper<span style="-typora-class: textPaperPage;"> </span>, we ran the following command:

 ```bash
 python3 Generate_examples.py --directory tests_dafsms_1 --steps 5 --num_example_for_each 5 --num_tests 30 --incremental_gen True
 ```
-<span style="color:red">**Warning**:</span> the directory `Examples/random_txt/tests_dafsms_1` in the `Docker` is populated with the models and `csv` files generated for the experiments reported in the paper.
-Executing the command above in the `Docker` would overwrite the files generated for the experiments in our paper.
+<span style="-typora-class: textRed;">**Warning**:</span> the directory `Examples/random_txt/tests_dafsms_1` in the `Docker` is populated with the models and `csv` files generated for the experiments reported in the paper<span style="-typora-class: textPaperPage;"> </span>.
+Executing the command above in the `Docker` would overwrite the files generated for the experiments in our paper<span style="-typora-class: textPaperPage;"> </span>.

 Well-formedness check of the models starts immediately after the generation phase is completed.
 The results of each check are stored in a `csv` file together with metadata for the performance evaluation.
 (The full description of the metadata is in [section 4 below](#4-documentation).)